-Science Space What to See in the Night Sky in October By Michael d'Estries Writer State University of New York at Geneseo Michael d’Estries has been writing about science, culture, space and sustainability since 2005.
-His writing has appeared on Business Insider, CNN, and Forbes. our editorial process Michael d'Estries Updated October 08, 2019 The Milky Way rises over Fiftymile Mountain inside the Grand Staircase Escalante National Monument in Escalante, Utah.
-(Photo: Ryan Hallock [CC BY 2.0]/Flickr) Share Twitter Pinterest Email Science Space Natural Science Technology Agriculture Energy With crackling leaves underfoot and shorter days on the horizon, it's time to stow away the summer gear, break out the sweatshirts and make our transition into cool evenings and frosty mornings.
+Science Space What to See in the Night Sky in October By Michael d'Estries Michael d'Estries LinkedIn Twitter Writer State University of New York at Geneseo Quaestrom School of Business, Boston University (2022) Michael d’Estries is a co-founder of the green celebrity blog Ecorazzi.
+He has been writing about culture, science, and sustainability since 2005.
+His work has appeared on Business Insider, CNN, and Forbes.
+Learn about our editorial process Updated October 8, 2019 Share Twitter Pinterest Email The Milky Way rises over Fiftymile Mountain inside the Grand Staircase Escalante National Monument in Escalante, Utah.
+(Photo: Ryan Hallock [CC BY 2.0]/Flickr) Science Space Natural Science Technology Agriculture Energy With crackling leaves underfoot and shorter days on the horizon, it's time to stow away the summer gear, break out the sweatshirts and make our transition into cool evenings and frosty mornings.
 Below are just a handful of celestial highlights to look forward to in this season of pumpkins, pears and the occasional high-flying witch.
 Draconids meteor shower peaks (Oct.
 8) The annual Draconids meteor shower in New Mexico.
 (Photo: Mike Lewinski [CC by 2.0]/Flickr) It's time for the annual Draconids meteor show, which happens every October.
 This year the shower peaks on the night of Oct.
 8 but you can also watch on Oct.
 7 and Oct.
 9. The Draconids get their name from the northern constellation of Draco the Dragon, from which they appear to radiate.
 This particular shower is caused by Earth passing through debris shed by a periodic, 1.2-mile-wide comet called 21P/Giacobini–Zinner.
 The best time to watch is after dusk (no need to stay up late!), but with a bright, gibbous moon, it will be tough to see fainter meteor showers.
 A tiny Hunter's Moon (Oct.
 13) A Hunter's Moon sets on the Seedskadee National Wildlife Refuge in Wyoming.
 (Photo: USFWS Mountain-Prairie [CC by 2.0]/Flickr) October is generally referred to as the Hunter's Moon, so-called by Native Americans for the time of year when people would hunt to build up stores for winter.
 With the start of frost season, it's also been referred to as the Freezing Moon and the Ice Moon.
 This full moon occurs a few days after apogee (the point in a moon's orbit when it's farthest from Earth), giving us the smallest full moon of 2019.
 Catch the Orionids meteor shower (Oct.
 21) The Orionids meteor shower provide the month's biggest show.
 (Photo: Jeffrey Sullivan [CC BY-NC-ND 2.0]/Flickr) If you missed the Draconids, no worries, as this is the best sky-watching event in October.
 The Orionids meteor shower, created by debris left behind by Halley's Comet, is set to peak in the pre-dawn hours of Oct.
 21. As many as 25 meteors will be visible each hour.
 While the Orionids tend to originate from the constellation of Orion the Hunter, most displays can be viewed from any point in the evening sky.
 Grab a blanket, get comfortable and look up.
 Chances are, you'll quickly find yourself with a glut of wishes.
 Uranus at opposition (Oct.
 27) A size comparison between Earth and Uranus.
 (Photo: NASA [public domain]/Wikimedia Commons) The seventh planet from the sun will come closest to Earth this month, making it the best time to observe Uranus.
 When this planet is opposite the sun in our sky, it will rise in the east as the sun sets in the west.
 If you're lucky to live somewhere without light pollution, you might see it with your eyes alone, but even then it'll appear as a dim speck of light.
 Grab a good pair of binoculars and locate this distant world by looking for the front of the constellation Aries.
 The moon and Jupiter make a close approach (Oct.
 31) The European Southern Observatory's (ESO) Very Large Telescope (VLT) in Chile shows off the moon with two bright companions: Venus and Jupiter.
 (Photo: ESO/Y. Beletsky [CC by 4.0]/Wikimedia Commons) Spend your Halloween evening gazing up at the sky to see the largest planet share the same right ascension with the moon.
 Depending on your time zone, this close approach will occur as dusk fades above the southwestern horizon.
 The moon and Jupiter will still be too far apart to view through the lens of a telescope, but you can watch this cosmic cuddle with your naked eyes or binoculars.